anityagan9urde/ResNet34-on-Fishes/README.md

                          weight_decay=weight_decay,
                          opt_func=opt_func)
 ```
-  - Training is finished when the model trains for the number of epochs:
+  - Training is finished when the model trains for the number of epochs which I have selected to be six:
   ```
   0%|          | 0/54 [00:00<?, ?it/s]